 The National Weather Service has reported that hailstones need to be at least as large as a golf ball to damage a vehicle, but other factors can also impact damage to your car.

 If your home has a garage, make sure to store cars there before an incoming storm, and make sure that your garage is properly outfitted with strong windows and a sturdy door to ensure that your home and car stay safe.

 Make Sure Windows and Doors are Sealed

 Luckily, resealing windows and doors doesn’t need to be a huge job.
-A lot of the time, it’s something that you can even DIY, so look into tutorials and needed materials if you don’t want to hire a professional to do the work.
+A lot of the time, it’s something that you can even DIY.
+They make great window and door weather stripping that is easy to apply.

 Secure Your Fencing